jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 model = FullyConnectedNet([100, 50, 25], weight_scale=5e-2, dtype=np.float64)
 ```

 Here is the key part in computing the loss.
-We do a feed forward, use softmax to compute the loss, and compute all the gradients for the back propagation.
-The code should be familiar, and the comment should be self-explanatory.
+We do a feed forward, use softmax to compute the lost, and compute all the gradients for the backpropagation.
+The code should be familiar, and the comment should be self-explanable.
 ```python
 def loss(self, X, y=None):
     X = X.astype(self.dtype)